evansbuycosansolis/sap-smart-maintainer/README.md

 # SAP Smart Maintainer

-**Version 1.4.0 – Vector Store
+**Version 1.5.0 – S3 Storage, UI/UX Polish, Auto-Indexing

-- Amazon S3 Storage: All uploaded PDFs are now stored and loaded from Amazon S3 for scalable, cloud-based access.
+- Amazon S3 Storage: All uploaded PDFs are stored and loaded from Amazon S3 for true scalability.
-- Smarter Global Q&A: Even if an exact answer isn’t found, you’ll get relevant content from the most appropriate PDF.
+- Smarter Q&A: AI gives you relevant content—even if no exact answer exists—from the most appropriate document.
-- Responsive UI: Input and answer containers auto-expand and are vertically scrollable for long questions/answers.
+- Batch Auto-Indexing: On server start, all S3 PDFs are indexed for fast search.
+- Cleaner & Responsive UI: Seamless mobile/desktop support, auto-scrolling to answers, and animated feedback.
-- Fuzzy Filename Matching: Better recognition of PDF names in questions across all stored PDFs.
+- Fuzzy Filename Matching: Recognizes and matches PDF names within your questions for accurate retrieval.
-- Bug Fixes: Improved stability and reliability..
+- Bug Fixes & Reliability: Progress bar auto-resets, error handling improved, and overall app is more robust..

 ---